Odiyandev/Odiyandev/README.md

 # Afsal

 ## About
-SA-MP (San Andreas Multiplayer) developer focused on building optimized, feature-rich scripts and plugins.
-Experienced in developing efficient solutions and multiplayer server systems.
+Developer specializing in SA-MP (San Andreas Multiplayer) systems, with a focus on performance, scalability, and clean code.
+Experienced in building custom scripts, plugins, and backend tools that enhance multiplayer environments and server functionality.

 ---